douglasrizzo/douglasrizzo.github.io/_posts/2024-02-19-llm-qa-obsidian-rag.md

 ---
 layout: post
 title: Answering questions from an Obsidian database with LLMs + RAG
-categories: llms nlp python neural-networks
+tags: llms nlp python neural-networks
+categories: nlp
 ---

 This notebook presents a proof-of-concept on how to create a question-answering bot powered by an LLM and with knowledge extracted from actual documents, more specifically, a collection of notes from Obsidian.